mdcdi1315/mdcframework/README.md

 The intention at the first place was not to post it on GitHub , but it is important to have some code foundation to start your new .NET Framework project.

-Additionally , .NET Framework support is starting now to wipe out of the map because .NET 6 , 7 and the upcoming 8 have changed and added a lot of new sets of API's and libraries too.
+Additionally , .NET Framework support is starting now to wipe out of the map because .NET 6 , 7 and 8 have changed and added a lot of new sets of API's and libraries too.
 This project aims , as most as possible , to bridge this created gap between .NET Framework 4.8 and .NET >= 6 in a single library.